AndreiLesi/aws-fintech-innovations/docs/deployment.md

 # Deployment Guide

-This guide provides instructions for deploying the Financial Dashboard application to AWS.
+This guide provides detailed instructions for deploying the Financial Dashboard application to AWS.

 ## Prerequisites